alabamenhu/DateTimeTimezones/docs/blog.md

 Should the default formatter be changed?
 This is one I've not come to a conclusion on.
 The default provides a standard format, but since it *can* be changed, there's no reason anyone should *expect* (or more importantly, depend upon) it to always produce the same string.

+## Don't blink.
+Don't even blink

+Although I mentioned it briefly before, it bears repeating why Raku itself doesn't contain support time zones out of the box.
+Time zones aren't fixed.
+Government and politics are the wibbly wobbly to time zones' timey wimey.
+Just because *today* I expect daylight savings time to start on March 14th, doesn't mean that Congress or the US Secretary of Transportation (!) can't change things tomorrow.
+Or my state, independently of the ones around it, may opt out of daylight savings entirely before then.
+Rinse and repeat for all the rest of the countries in the world.

+Anything with baked in support needs to be incredibly stable (Unicode's character database), or provide heads up for changes well in advance (leapseconds).
+This is because most people don't use bleeding-edge distributions.
+Heck, Apple still distributes Perl 5.18.4 from 2013!
+In 2013 *alone* there were **eight** updates to the database, and since then there have been forty-five more updates up to today.
+Even for Python, which gets more update love from Apple, there have been twelve updates since the most recent version Apple distributes (2.7.16).

+This is where modules can shine: by using `zef` or another module manager to upgrade `DateTime::Timezones` whenever there's an update, users can always stay up to date.
+On the maintenance side, I've created a [script](https://github.com/alabamenhu/DateTimeTimezones/blob/master/resources/update-tz-database.raku) that automates the entire update process, with me only needing to change the module's version number and update documentation manually.
+This also means that if I don't update the module for some reason, a local user can easily update the database locally on their own with zero knowledge of how the vagaries of the database work.

 ## Event Two

-One thing contemplated in CLDR data and ICU methods is non-Gregorian calendars.
+As mentioned, I came to this project because my work on bringing the CLDR data to Raku, and specifically with formatting dates/times.
+One thing that it contemplates is support for non-Gregorian calendars, some of which differ quite substantially from the Gregorian in their manner of calculations.
-There are some that are working on these for Raku, but they currently exist as their own separate classes that are not interchangeable with the built in `Date` and `DateTime` classes.
+There are some like [Jean Forget](https://github.com/jforget) that are working on these for Raku, but they currently exist as their own separate classes that are not interchangeable with the built in `Date` and `DateTime` classes.
-There is nothing stopping anyone from *further* extending `DateTime` with the above methods to add in a new attribute `calendar` that can be set to , although because some time calculations are hard coded into `DateTime`, it will require a fair bit of extra work, but is well within the realm of possibilities.
+There is nothing stopping anyone from *further* extending `DateTime` with the above methods to add in a new attribute `calendar` that can be set to `gregorian` or `hebrew` or `persian`.
+It would be a bit more involved than our work here, as some time calculations are hard coded into `DateTime`, it will require a fair bit of extra work, but is well within the realm of possibilities.

-Our Perl breathren imagined different modules that shared common attributes, but with work, it ought to be possible for one `DateTime` to rule them all (wait, I'm changing cultural reference points, oops).
+Our Perl brethren [imagined different modules](https://metacpan.org/pod/DateTime#THE-DATETIME-PROJECT-ECOSYSTEM) that shared common attributes, but with work, it ought to be possible for one `DateTime` to rule them all in Raku (wait, I'm changing cultural reference points, oops).
 Only … um, time, uh, will tell.